Paulescu/local-coding-assistant/README.md

 - RAG
 - Agents

-No more cranky Langchain demos.
+No more clanky Langchain demos.
 Only things that work (and companies need) in the real world.

 Subscribe to my newsletter to get notified when the course is ready.